Statistics

 Also worked on The BillA Dorothy L. Sayers MysteryAuf Wiedersehen, PetWarshipA Little Bit of WisdomDixon of Dock GreenThe RegimentThe Big MBat Out of HellRichard the Lionheart

-Marcus Dods (died 1984 aged 66) would be 106 - credited as Conductor for The Aztecs
+Marcus Dods (died 1984 aged 66) would have been 106 - credited as Conductor for The Aztecs

 Marcus Dods was the Incidental music Conductor for the 1964 story Doctor Who serial The Aztecs.